 2. Christmas in Phoenix, Arizona

-Spending the US Christmas holidays in Phoenix is incredible because you can celebrate, but with warm desert weather and outdoor fun (and no need for bundling up).
+Spending the US Christmas holidays in Phoenix is one of the best places to spend Christmas in the USA because you can celebrate, but with warm desert weather and outdoor fun (and no need for bundling up).

 For Christmas light displays and light shows, there are a bunch of options.
 Zoo Lights at the Phoenix Zoo is a holiday staple.